Armstrong Air

 E4

-Outdoor unit runs but indoor temperature does not drop, control board shows E4, suction line may be very cold or frosted
+The outdoor unit runs, but the indoor temperature does not drop.
+The control board shows E4, and the suction line may be very cold or frosted.

 Evaporator Coil Temperature Sensor Fault / Freeze Protection Trip